Unity-Technologies/com.unity.uiwidgets/README.md

 ### Projects using UIWidgets

 #### Unity Connect App
-The Unity Connect App is created using UIWidgets and available for both Android (https://unity.cn/connectApp/download) and iOS (Searching for "Unity Connect" in App Store).
+The Unity Connect App is created using **UIWidgets 2.0** and available for both Android (https://unity.cn/connectApp/download) and iOS (Searching for "Unity Connect" in App Store).
 This project is open-sourced @https://github.com/UnityTech/ConnectAppCN.

 #### Unity Chinese Doc
-The official website of Unity Chinese Documentation (https://connect.unity.com/doc) is powered by UIWidgets and open-sourced @https://github.com/UnityTech/DocCN.
+The official website of Unity Chinese Documentation (https://connect.unity.com/doc) is powered by UIWidgets 1.0 and open-sourced @https://github.com/UnityTech/DocCN.

 ## Requirements

 #### Unity

+:warning: **UIWidgets 2.0 are only compatible with Unity China version**

-The compatible Unity versions for each UIWidgets release are listed below.
+Specifically, the compatible Unity versions for each UIWidgets release are listed below.
 You can download the latest Unity on [https://unity.cn/releases](https://unity.cn/releases).

 | UIWidgets version     |  Unity 2019 LTS  |  Unity 2020 LTS  |
 | -----------------------------------------------| ------------------------- | ------------------------- |